Clothesline Math

 Clotheslines become interactive number lines.
 Students are able to manipulate cards to show proportional reasoning, precision, equality between numbers, and magnitude.
 The clothesline builds students’ number sense.
 It’s a routine that can work from kindergarten through high school.

-Did you know that the number line is mentioned in the Common Core Standards 26 times from 2nd grade through 8th grade?
+Did you know that the number line is mentioned in the Core Mathematical Frameworks 26 times from 2nd grade through 8th grade?

 Each set of cards has been designed to have equal cards as well as multiple representations.
 They are all PDF files.